 A key feature differentiates this idea, which connects to the certainty that Bostrom’s genuine hypothesis is materialistic, observing the Universe as naturally physical.
 According to Bostrom, we could be an ancestor simulation created by advanced posthumans.
-Even though evolution could itself be a mechanism through which the posthumans are testing infinite processes to take humans through a stage of biological evolution.
+Evolution could itself be a mechanism through which the posthumans are testing infinite processes to take humans through a stage of biological evolution.
 In the same way, they may create assumed information or history of our existence and this world.
 In the end, there would be no way for us to know the difference.

 A physicist, David Chester, explained in correspondence with Big Think that when several scientists assume materialism to be true, quantum mechanics may offer clues that our reality is a mental creation.
 Recent developments in quantum gravity, such as observing spacetime, arise through a hologram, which is also a clue that spacetime is not fundamental.
-It is also a correspondent with an old Indian and Hermetic philosophy.
+It is also correspondent with an old Indian and Hermetic philosophy.
 In this case, the mental creation of reality constructs spacetime to competently understand itself by creating a network of subconscious inhabitants that can deal with and inspect the totality of possibilities.

 Some scientists connect their hypothesis to panpsychism, which treats everything as consciousness or thought.
-According to the authors, they expect that their “panpsychism self-simulation model” can describe the emergence of a comprehensive pan consciousness at the base level of the simulations that is “self-actualized in an unusual loop itself through simulation.”
-This pan consciousness even has free will; its numerous nested stages can choose what code to bring out while creating syntax choices.
+According to the authors, they expect that their “panpsychism self-simulation model” can describe the emergence of a comprehensive pan-consciousness at the base level of the simulations that is “self-actualized in an unusual loop itself through simulation.”
+This pan-consciousness even has free will; its numerous nested stages can choose what code to bring out while creating syntax choices.